vinhngph/panther/README.md

 ---

 ## License
-This project is licensed under the MIT License for non-commercial, personal, and educational use.
+This project is licensed under the GPL-3.0 license for non-commercial, personal, and educational use.
 If you are unsure about the legality of your use case, please consult the relevant platform policies or seek legal advice.